 Any person possessing a dead animal shall take the responsibility of disposing of it in a safe and sanitary manner.
-Upon the receipt of information that the body of an animal has not been properly disposed of in accordance with this section, the Animal Services Officer shall dispose of the body.
+Upon the receipt of information that the body of an animal has not been properly disposed of in accordance with this section, an Animal Control Officer shall dispose of the body.